unicode-org/icu/docs/userguide/format_parse/messages/mf2.md

 MessageFormat 2.0 is being developed
 [in a working group](https://github.com/unicode-org/message-format-wg), which has created a [draft specification](https://github.com/unicode-org/message-format-wg/tree/main/spec).
+A version of the specification is included in [LDML 45](https://unicode.org/reports/tr35/tr35-messageFormat.html#Contents).
 Also see the
 [API docs for `MessageFormatter`](https://unicode-org.github.io/icu-docs/apidoc/released/icu4j/index.html?com/ibm/icu/message2/MessageFormatter.html).*

 ## Overview of `MessageFormatter`

-In ICU4J, the `MessageFormatter` class is the next iteration of [MessageFormat](https://unicode-org.github.io/icu-docs/apidoc/released/icu4j/com/ibm/icu/text/MessageFormat.html).
+The `MessageFormatter` class is the next iteration of MessageFormat, implemented in both [ICU4J](https://unicode-org.github.io/icu-docs/apidoc/released/icu4j/com/ibm/icu/text/MessageFormat.html) and [ICU4C](https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classicu_1_1message2_1_1MessageFormatter.html)
-This new version will build on the lessons learned from using MessageFormat for 25 years in various environments, when used directly or as a base for other public APIs.
+This new version builds on the lessons learned from using MessageFormat for 25 years in various environments, when used directly or as a base for other public APIs.

-The effort to design a succesor to `MessageFormat` will result in a specification referred to as MessageFormat 2.0.
+The effort to design a successor to `MessageFormat` is a specification referred to as MessageFormat 2.0.
 The reasoning for this effort is shared in the [“Why MessageFormat needs a successor”](https://github.com/unicode-org/message-format-wg/blob/main/docs/why_mf_next.md) document.

-MessageFormat 2.0 will be more modular and easier to port and backport.
+MessageFormat 2.0 is more modular and easier to port and backport.
-It will also provide extension points via interfaces to allow users to supply new formatters and selectors without having to modify the specification.
+It also provides extension points via interfaces to allow users to supply new formatters and selectors without having to modify the specification.
 ICU will eventually include support for new formatters, such as intervals, relative time, lists, measurement units, personal names, and more, as well as the ability for users to supply their own custom implementations.
 These will potentially support use cases like grammatical gender, inflection, markup regimes (such as those require for text-to-speech), and other complex message management needs.

 The MessageFormat Working Group, which develops the new data model, semantics, and syntax, is hosted on [GitHub](https://github.com/unicode-org/message-format-wg).
 The current specification for the syntax and data model can be found [here](https://github.com/unicode-org/message-format-wg/blob/main/spec/syntax.md).

-This technical preview implements enough functions for `MessageFormater` to be useful in many situations, but the final set of functions and the parameters accepted by those functions is not yet finalized.
+This technical preview implements functions according to the LDML 45 version of the specification.

+### ICU4J

-## Examples
+#### Examples

-### Basic usage
+##### Basic usage

 ```java
 import static org.junit.Assert.assertEquals;